-High Peak has 32 Conservation Areas and there are appraisals for 12 of these.
-These are the 4 Buxton Conservation Areas and those in Chapel-en-le-Frith, Whaley Bridge, New Mills, Glossop, Old Glossop, Charlesworth, Holehouse and Hayfield.
+High Peak has 32 Conservation Areas.
+There are appraisals for 16 of these.
+These are the 4 Buxton Conservation Areas and those in Chapel-en-le-Frith, Whaley Bridge, Glossop, Old Glossop, Simmondley, Whitfield, Tintwistle, Padfield Charlesworth, Chisworth Holehouse, Hayfield and New Mills.
+During the monitroing period the Character Appraisals on Tintwistle and Padfield Conservation Areas were completed.